-Level 1 Foundation Preparation for direct supervised practice Level 2 Application Learning in and through direct (and, where this is not always possible, simulated) supervised practice Critical analysis of application and integration of knowledge, skills and values in direct (and, where this is not always possible, simulated) supervised practice These levels should not necessari ly be interpreted as years
+Level 1 Foundation Preparation for direct supervised practice Level 2 Application Learning in and through direct supervised practice Level 3 Integrated Application Critical analysis of application and integration of knowledge, skills and values in direct supervised practice These levels should not necessarily be interpreted as years

-4.3 All students' readiness to undertake direct supervised practice must be assessed to ensure they are safe to practise as a student social worker in the workplace.
+- 4.3 All students' readiness to undertake direct supervised practice must be assessed to ensure they are safe to practise as a student social worker in the workplace. - 4.4 Course providers must have assessment arrangements in place to credit students with prior experiential learning consistent with agreed regional arrangements. - 4.5 All students must be assessed as competent at one level in order to progress to the next. - 4.6 Students without credits for prior experiential learning will normally undertake 225 days of practice learning, of which: - 25 days must be spent in preparation for direct work; - 185 days must be in direct supervised practice; and - 15 days to be used for individual practice development. - 4.7 All students will normally be required to complete a minimum of 185 days in direct, supervised practice except where they have been assessed for exemption at Level 2.

-- 4.4 Course providers must have assessment arrangements in place to credit students with prior experiential learning consistent with agreed regional arrangements. - 4.5 All students must be assessed as competent at one level in order to progress to the next. - 4.6 Students without credits for prior experiential learning will normally undertake 225 days of practice learning, of which: - 25 days must be spent in preparation for direct work; - 185 days must be in direct supervised practice; and - 15 days to be used for individual practice development. - 4.7 All students will normally be required to complete a minimum of 185 days in direct and simulated (where direct practice is not possible), supervised practice except where they have been assessed for exemption at Level 2. - 4.8 Overview of practice learning requirements is presented in the table below.
+4.8 Overview of practice learning requirements is presented in the table below.

 Level Students with no prior experience Students eligible for APEL Progression Level 1 - Foundation Minimum of 25 days in preparation for direct practice Credit up to 25 days All students' readiness to undertake direct practice at Level 2 must be assessed Level 2 - Application Minimum of 85 days in direct supervised practice Credit up to 85 days Progression to Level 3 is subject to assessment for all students Level 3 - Integrated application Minimum of 100 days in direct supervised practice No credit may be claimed.
-All students must be assessed at Level 3 contrast will normally be achieved through variations in assessed practice learning experiences.
-Practice learning should therefore be structured over the course of the Degree to allow students to gain experience of:
+All students must be assessed at Level 3